davidwrossiter/davidwrossiter/README.md

 Currently building [Mordecai](https://mordecaiapp.com).

-Mordecai is a unified ai chat interface.
-It replaces the need for ChatGPT and Claude, you can instead use the models from all the major providers in one place: Mordecai.
+Mordecai is a unified AI chat interface.
+It replaces the need for ChatGPT and Claude, you can use the models from all the major providers in one place: Mordecai.

 If you would like to book an onboarding call you can do so [here](https://cal.com/rossiter/15min).